ifgiovanni/explorer-sucrecoin/README.md

 ### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
+Sucrecoin Explorer is intended to be generic so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex

 ### Donate

+    - SUCRECOIN:
+    BTC: 1Fgxb57c8K7NcZio9HSCT9vkzmFRvX6sF5
+    ETH: 0x337094D11c4B3205Af8b17B0058468403517C689

+    - DEVELOPER IFGIOVANNI
-    BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
+    BTC: 3719T7UyKSTKb4uNM3JzckWvbqw2PGYcGq
-    JBS: JZp9893FMmrm1681bDuJBU7c6w11kyEY7D
+    PAYPAL: paypal.me/ifgiovanni

 ### Known Issues